Outer-Wilds-New-Horizons/new-horizons/docs/src/content/docs/start-here/getting-started.md

     -   Base has a `groundSize` of 100, this generates a perfect sphere that is 100 units in radius as the ground of our planet
     -   It also has a `surfaceSize` of 101, surface size is used in many calculations, it's generally good to set it to a bit bigger than ground size.
     -   `surfaceGravity` describes the strength of gravity on this planet, in this case it's 12 which is the same as Timber Hearth
-    -   `hasMapMarker` tells new horizons that we want this planet to have a marker on the map screen
 -   Next it has another object called `Orbit`
     -   `semiMajorAxis` specifies the radius of the orbit (how far away the body is from its parent)
     -   `primaryBody` is set to `TIMBER_HEARTH``, this makes our planet orbit timber hearth
     -   `isMoon` simply tells the game how close you have to be to the planet in map mode before its name appears
     -   `isTidallyLocked` makes sure that one side of our planet is always facing timber hearth (the primary body)
--   Finally, we have `Atmosphere`
+-   Next, we have `Atmosphere`
     -   Its `size` is 150, this simply sets how far away from the planet our atmosphere stretches
     -   Its `fogTint` is set to a color which is an object with r, g, b, and a properties (properties is another word for keys)
     -   `fogSize` determines how far away the fog stretches from the planet
     -   `fogDensity` is simply how dense the fog is
     -   `hasRain` makes rainfall on the planet
+-   Finally, we have `MapMarker`
+    -   `enabled` tells New Horizons that we want this planet to have a marker on the map screen

 #### What's a Schema?